 If you are able to elect, and do elect, to figure your U.S. tax on a distribution using Form 4972, Tax on Lump-Sum Distributions, a separate foreign tax credit limitation applies.
-Use a separate Form 1116 and the Worksheet for Lump-Sum Distributions on page 4 to figure your credit.

-Before you begin the worksheet, check box g above Part I on your separate Form 1116.
-Skip Part I. Complete Part II of Form 1116 showing only foreign taxes that are attributable to the lump-sum distribution.
-Then, complete the worksheet to figure the amounts to enter in Part III.
+Use a separate Form 1116.
+On this separate Form 1116, check box g above Part I. Skip Part I. Complete Part II showing only foreign taxes that are attributable to the lump-sum distribution.
+Then, complete the Worksheet for Lump-Sum Distributions on this page to figure the amounts to enter in Part III.